About

 How to use

 At the moment, you can use this resource to screen the spectral properties of BODIPYs based on their SMILES representations.
 To do this, use the "Upload SMILES" block.
-By uploading an *.xlsx file containing the SMILES of BODIPYs and solvents (no more than 100 SMILES of BODIPY per upload), you can predict all available spectral properties for a large number of compounds.
-After successful prediction, the results will be available for download by clicking the Download Results as *.xlsx file button.
+By uploading an *.xlsx file containing the SMILES of BODIPYs and solvents, you can predict all available spectral properties for a large number of compounds.
+The prediction results will be automatically downloaded as an *.xlsx file.

 Our Team